mmig/libflac.js/README.md

 //or as import:
 //import { Encoder } from 'libflacjs/lib/encoder';

-//helper function for converting interleaved audio to list of channel-audio
+//helper function for converting interleaved audio to list of channel-audio arrays
 //(for actual code, see example in tools/test/util/utils-enc.ts):
 //  function deinterleave(Int32Array, channels) => Int32Array[]